alfonsobries/vue-tailwind-docs/content/home.md

 - Rebuilt from scratch in Typescript
 - Small bundle size and less dependencies
 - A better way to import only selected components
-- Unlimited variants and a easy way to configure them
+- Unlimited variants and an easy way to configure them

 ## What's next?

-- Im working in a datepicker that is the most requested component, after that im planning to create a swal like dialog component.
-- Already started to work in a react version of this package called react-tailwind.
-- Im making some final changes to the Community themes features that should be released soon.
+- I'm working in a time picker feature for the Datepicker component
+- Also working in a Dialog component inspired in the [Sweetalert library](https://sweetalert2.github.io/)
-- Vue 3 compatibility
+- Vue 3 compatibility and more plans for v2.x.
+[Read more →](/docs/upcoming-changes)

 ## Contribute